savoirfairelinux/cqfd/README.md

 `CQFD_SHELL`: The shell to be launched, by default `/bin/sh`.

+`CQFD_DISABLE_SHELL_HISTORY`: Set to `true` to disable bind mounting the shell history file in the container and setting the HISTFILE variable

 ### Appending to the build command

 The `-c` option set immediately after the command run allows appending the